zachmann/go-oidfed/examples/ta/README.md

 # Example TA/IA using go-oidfed library
 This is an example Trust Anchor / Intermediate Authority / Trust Mark Issuer that uses the go-oidfed library from this repository.

-It showcases how to easily set up an configurable federation entity.
+It showcases how to easily set up a configurable federation entity.

 The following is an example `config.yaml` file: